contagon/PDFWriteupReadme/README.md

 To use, simply add the following files to your repo
 * `.github/workflows/writeup_readme.yml` - The actual action
-* `.README.md` - Is appended above images from writeup
 * `writeup.pdf` - Actual writeup
 * `README.md` - Need something there to begin with, whether it's empty or full, it WILL be replaced.
+* `.README.md` - Is appended above images from writeup (optional)

 The action will be triggered on changes to `.README.md` or `writeup.pdf` in the master branch.
-Below is an example:
+Below is an example.

 ## Outline